2E0PGS/2E0PGS.github.io/programming.md

 [Repo](https://bitbucket.org/2E0PGS/nagios-plugins)

-A collection of nagios compatible plugins I wrote for monitoring services.
+A collection of Nagios compatible plugins I wrote for monitoring services.
 I use these with LibreNMS mostly.